alexch/codelikethis/public/lessons/agile/test_driven.md

 * Steady, incremental feeling of progress
 * Don't write code all day without knowing if it works

-# A Test In Three Acts
+# Blueprint for a Single Test

 * GIVEN (set up preconditions)
 * WHEN (call production code)